josley88/josley88/readme.md

 <br/>

-I am a Senior at Texas A&M University with a passion for new technologies/frameworks and front-end design.
+I am a recent grad from Texas A&M with a passion for new technologies/frameworks and front-end design.
 I love assembling teams of talented people to develop projects while also having a lot of fun.
 I am currently looking forward to joining a company that values a healthy growth mindset and prioritizes quality over quantity.

 <br/>